Deep Seabed Mining: WWF has filed a lawsuit against the government

 "This controversial decision made by the Norwegian government, could have a major negative impact on negotiations on mining in international waters, and in the worst case, contribute to other countries opening up for mining on the seabed in their waters as well – without the necessary knowledge", says Andaur.

-MAJOR INTERNATIONAL OPPOSITION
+MAJOR NATIONAL AND INTERNATIONAL OPPOSITION

 WHAT ARE WE RISKING WITH DEEP SEABED MINING?